pfizer-opensource/CoSpred/readme.md

 * OPTION 1: The MGF file doesn't contain sequence information
     * Split the dataset into train and test set.
 (About 15mins for 300k spectra)

     1000 spectra will be randomly selected for test by default, which could be modified in the script. `example_train.mgf` and `example_test.mgf` will be generated from this step. `rawfile2hdf_prosit.py` is the script for this purpose.
+(About 2 minitues for the example dataset)

     ```bash
     python rawfile2hdf_prosit.py -w split